NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/EvaluationOfProjects/README.md

 planning that can be friendly used by a maxilofacial surgeons.

 The Canary Islands Institute of Technology [ITC](http://www.itccanarias.org/web/) is an applied research Institute belonging to the Regional Government of Canary Islands (Spain).
-ITC is active in different research fields.
-The Biomedical Engineering Department
-(BED) represents a spike of excellence in bone loss reconstruction and regeneration.
+The ITC is active in different research fields.
+The Biomedical Engineering Department (BED) represents a spike of excellence in bone loss reconstruction and regeneration.
 During this workshop we plan to work with the GTMA group and explore the possibilities of 3DSlicer and its evironment to plan how we could develop some joint project.
 Proposals:
 A simulator of bone sliding on their articular surfaces with registration of bone volumes that produce impingement and reduce range of movement.
 An augmented reality system to be used in some very difficult custom made surgeries like vertebral body en-block resection with emphasis in sacrum replacement, acetabular reconstruction or some maxillofacial difficult surgeries.
 A software for orthognatic planning that can be friendly used by a maxillofacial surgeons and that can habilitate him to manage